Skip to main content

 Performance

-• Scale carefully when enabling AI across many cameras
+• Scale gradually when enabling across multiple cameras

 • Moderate confidence threshold